The House That Johnny Built

 Sharp liked the idea and threw his full support behind it.

 Of the 32 stadiums in major league baseball, 20 have been designed by Populous, dating back to its days as the HOK Group.
-The Kansas City-based company, founded in 1983, drew up plans for the San Antonio Alamodome, construction on which began in 1993; and, more recently, designed the Toyota Center, Minute Maid Park, and NRG Stadium in Houston.
+The Kansas City-based company, founded in 1983, drew up plans for the San Antonio Alamodome, on which construction began in 1993; and, more recently, designed Minute Maid Park, NRG Stadium, and the Toyota Center in Houston.

-Craig Kaufman was the Populous architect who led the Kyle Field redevelopment.
+Craig Kaufman was the Populous architect who led the Kyle Field redevelopment project.

 “There were parts (of the stadium) that dated back to 1927,” Kaufman said.
 “Over decades there (were) pieces here and there added and changed and modified.
 It was a patchwork of design and wasn’t really tied at all as a unified station.”

 Sharp championed the Kyle Field redevelopment.
-At all levels, support for the endeavor was enthusiastic and giving was generous.
+At all levels, support for the endeavor was enthusiastic and giving was generous–thanks in part to the on-the-field exploits of “Johnny Football.”

 Groundbreaking for the project took place on November 9, 2013, immediately following the Aggies final home game of the year.
 That contest, a 51-41 win over Mississippi State, also marked Manziel’s final home game as A&M’s quarterback.
 He left for the NFL following his sophomore season.